-Personal home care starts with your child eating healthy, balanced meals, reducing the number of snacks he/she eats, limiting the consumption of sugary foods and drinks, and correctly using the various dental aids that help control plaque and bacteria that cause dental disease.
+Personal home care starts by eating healthy, balanced meals, reducing the number of snacks you eat, limiting the consumption of sugary foods and drinks, and correctly using the various dental aids that help control plaque and bacteria that cause dental disease.

-Tooth brushing – Your child needs to brush his/her teeth at least twice a day (especially before going to bed at night) with an American Dental Association (ADA) approved soft bristle brush and toothpaste.
-Children 8 years old and younger will need help brushing to ensure they properly and sufficiently clean their teeth, gums, and tongue.
+Tooth brushing – Brush your teeth at least twice a day (especially before going to bed at night) with an American Dental Association (ADA) approved soft bristle brush and toothpaste.

 Brush the outer, inner, and biting surfaces of each tooth.